 Lupus is discussed in the Social Security Administration’s “Blue Book” listing of disabling conditions, in Section 14 (Immune System Disorders) under paragraph 14.02 (Systemic lupus erythematosus).

 To meet the listing (which isn’t always necessary) based on a lupus diagnosis, you would need to meet specific criteria related to your affected body systems or organs, your signs and symptoms, and/or your limitations in completing tasks, social functioning, and completing daily activities.
 But remember, you don’t need to exactly meet a Blue Book listing to qualify for disability benefits.
-At the end of the day, the Social Security Administration is most concerned with whether or not your medical conditions – all of them – combine to prevent you from being able to sustain work.
+Because, at the end of the day, what the SSA generally cares about most is whether or not your lupus meets certain requirements, including:

 Thinking about applying for SSDI Benefits?
 Our quiz is easy and takes less than a minute!